 The COVID pandemic—and in much of the country, smoke-filled air caused by rampant wildfires—has renewed interest in a formerly sleepy sector of the gadget universe: the air purifier.
-For those of us in California, air purifiers have been essential companions in the fall months, helping to rid the unyielding stench of wood smoke from the air while (we hope) protecting our health from the potential damages of inhaling toxic gasses and particles.
+The best models can not only remove odors from the air, they can protect your health by cleansing the air of harmful vapors and particulate matter.

-What to look for in an air purifier
+Features to look for when shopping for an air purifier

 Room size supported: Every manufacturer reports the size of the room its purifier is designed for, although this can be a bit arbitrary.
 Still, the manufacturer’s number is a good starting point.
 Place the purifier in a room that’s too large and it simply won’t be able to effectively clean the air.